1. Introduction

 RLGS

 RLGS is part of a Bermuda-based life insurance group that acquires, manages and consolidates in-force life insurance companies and portfolios in mature markets globally.
-The Resolution Life Group (the “Group”) seeks to be the global buyer of choice for life insurers who have complex and at-scale restructuring requirements.
+Resolution Life seeks to be the global buyer of choice for life insurers who have complex and at-scale restructuring requirements.

 History: The Resolution Life Group

-Since 2003, various Resolution entities have committed over US$15 billion of equity in the acquisition, reinsurance, consolidation and management of 28 life insurance companies.
-Together these companies have served the needs of over 10 million policyholders while managing over US$320 billion of assets.
+Since 2003 to date, Resolution Life and previous vehicles founded by Clive Cowdery under the Resolution brand have deployed c.
+US$18 billion of equity in the acquisition, reinsurance, consolidation and management of life insurance companies.
+Together these companies have acquired the proud history of over 180 life insurers, served the needs of c.14 million policyholders while managing over US$377 billion of assets.

-The Resolution Life Group has operations in Bermuda, London, the United States, New Zealand and Australia.
+Resolution Life has operations in Bermuda, the United States, New Zealand and Australia.
 Resolution Life provides a safe and reliable partner for insurers as they restructure by:

 • Focusing on existing customers, rather than seeking expansion by new sales